Cosmology inference at the field level from biased tracers in redshift-space: Results from N-body halos

 Our results are summarized in figure \ref{fig: halos-summary}, and in appendix \ref{sec:appendix-convergence} we present a set of convergence tests.
 In some cases with a low signal-to-noise ratio, typically $\bar{n}\lesssim 10^{-4}\left(h/\mpc\right)^3$, the posterior exhibits multiple local maxima.
 Then, there is a chance for the sampling chains to get stuck locally and not explore the full posterior.
 In most cases, the main difference between individual posterior modes are the preferred values of the velocity bias coefficients, while the growth rate is consistent between them.
 Then, we expect the mean inferred value for $f$ to be robust with respect to convergence issues, but we caution that its error bar might be underestimated in such cases.
 However, in the highest mass bin, we could also identify some scenarios in which $f$ shifts significantly between the posterior modes.
 These cases exhibit a clear hierarchy between the log-likelihood of the posterior modes, allowing to identify a true (global) maximum.
 Importantly, the global maximum also is the one where $f$ is consistent with the ground truth.
 Nevertheless, we indicate all scenarios where the inferred mean value of the growth rate might be impacted by posterior multimodality by open symbols in figure \ref{fig: halos-summary}.
 Note that previous studies \cite{Elsner:2019rql, Schmidt:2020tao, Schmidt:2020viy, Babic:2022dws} employed a profile likelihood analysis and therefore were less affected by local posterior extrema, under the assumption that the minimizer was able to identify the global posterior maximum.

 As figure \ref{fig: halos-summary} shows, the ``baseline'' analysis obtains unbiased constraints at a precision of a few percent for a broad range of halo masses, redshifts and cutoff scales.
 The scatter between the two realizations of the simulations is consistent with the estimated error bars.
 Moreover, we note the expected scaling behavior with mass and cutoff.
 That is, for lower values of $\Lambda$ and for lower redshifts and masses, where we expect the halos to be less biased, the estimated value of $f$ converges to the ground truth.
-However, there remains, a small discrepancy in the lowest mass bin at $z=0$, where we consistently infer smaller values than expected.
-The differences are at the level of $1-2 \sigma$ or a few percent, and thus appear not very significant.
+However, there remains a small discrepancy in the lowest mass bin at $z=0$, where we consistently infer smaller values than expected.
+The systematic shift amounts to $\sim4\,\%$ at most and, at a level of $1-2 \sigma$, is only moderately significant, especially given the small number of mock realizations that we studied.
 The trend is similar to the matter results at low redshift, and might be of the same origin.
-While a statistical fluctuation cannot be ruled out, we plan to study the connection with various ``precision aspects'' of the forward model in a future publication.
+We plan to investigate its origin and a possible connection with various ``precision aspects'' of the forward model in a future publication (see also the discussion at the end of section~{\ref{sec:matter-inference}}).

 In appendix \ref{sec: appendix-ngeul}, we test how these results evolve with the resolution of the displacement step, which is controlled by $N_\eul$.
 While there is a considerable bias if $N_\eul=256$ is chosen, a further increase beyond $N_\eul=384$ does not significantly impact the estimated value of $f$ for all the cases tried.
 Thus, the results appear to be converged with respect to the resolution of the displacement steps.
 Further, we test for residual impacts of the N-body accuracy in appendix \ref{sec: appendix-transients}.